-- the amounts involved exceeded or will exceed the lesser of \$120,000 or 1% of the average of our total assets at year end for the last two completed fiscal years; and - any of our directors, executive officers, holders of more than 5% of our common stock or any immediate family member of any of the foregoing, as defined in Item 404 of Regulation S-K of the Exchange Act and interpreted by the SEC in related guidance (individually, a "related person" and, collectively, the "related persons"), had or will have a direct or indirect material interest.
+- · the amounts involved exceeded or will exceed the lesser of \$120,000 or 1% of the average of our total assets at year end for the last two completed fiscal years; and - · any of our directors, executive officers, holders of more than 5% of our common stock or any immediate family member of any of the foregoing, as defined in Item 404 of Regulation S-K of the Exchange Act and interpreted by the SEC in related guidance (individually, a "related person" and, collectively, the "related persons"), had or will have a direct or indirect material interest.

-On July 9, 2018, Fumitake Nishi, a former employee of us and the brother-in-law of Robert A. Rucker, our former Interim Chief Executive Officer and President, former member of the Board, and former holder of more than 5% of our common stock, informed us he had reacquired a majority of the equity of one of our key vendors, Nanyang Helin Stone Co.
+On July 9, 2018, Fumitake Nishi, a former employee of us and the brother-in-law of Robert A. Rucker, our former Interim Chief Executive Officer and President, former member of the Board, and current holder of more than 5% of our common stock, informed us he had reacquired a majority of the equity of one of our key vendors, Nanyang Helin Stone Co.
 Ltd ("Nanyang").
 Mr. Nishi also has an ownership interest in Tilestyling Co.
 Ltd ("Tile Style"), a vendor from which we started acquiring product in 2020.
 Nanyang and Tile Style supply us with natural stone products, including hand-crafted mosaics, listellos and other accessories.
-During the three months ended March 31, 2021, we purchased \$1.9 million of products from Nanyang, and we paid \$7.6 million and \$5.1 million to Nanyang in connection with purchases made during the years ended December 31, 2020 and 2019, respectively.
-As of March 31, 2021, December 31, 2020, and December 31, 2019, accounts payable due to Nanyang were \$0.2 million, \$0.2 million and \$1.4 million, respectively.
-During the three months ended December 31, 2020.
-As of both March 31, 2021 and December 31, 2020, accounts payable due to Tile Style were \$0.1 million.
+We paid \$7.6 million and \$5.1 million to Nanyang in connection with purchases made during the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020 and 2019, accounts payable due to Nanyang were \$0.2 million and \$1.4 million, respectively.
+We paid \$0.7 million to Tile Style in connection with purchases made during the year ended December 31, 2020.
+As of December 31, 2020, accounts payable due to Tile Style were \$0.1 million.
 We did not make any purchases from Tile Style during 2019, and we did not have any amounts payable due to Tile Style as of December 31, 2019.
 Mr. Nishi's employment with us was terminated on January 1, 2014 as a result of several violations of our Code of Business Conduct and Ethics.
 Certain of those violations involved his undisclosed ownership of Nanyang at that time.